 Now the easiest way to avoid this is to wear gloves when you know your nails would be exposed to these kinds of harsh environments.

-7- Reapply Top Coat
+8- Reapply The Top Coat

 The top coat is the first layer that starts to wear away, which is why I recommend that you reapply a coat of your top coat once a week.